uclahs-cds/package-moPepGen/docs/vignette.md

 And again, `callAltTranslation` also uses trypsin as the default enzyme, and up to 2 miscleavages by default.
 See [here](./call-alt-translation) for a complete list of arguments.

-## Processing
+## Post-processing

-moPepGen provides a series of processing commands that aims to deliver FASTA files ready for database searching.
-The processing tasks include summarization of a non-canonical database, splitting a detabase to separate databases, creating decoy databases, shortening fasta headers for search engines to handle, and merging multiple database files for multiplexing proteomic experiments.
+moPepGen provides a series of post-processing commands that aims to deliver FASTA files ready for database searching.
+The post-processing tasks include summarization of a non-canonical database, splitting a detabase to separate databases, creating decoy databases, shortening fasta headers for search engines to handle, and merging multiple database files for multiplexed proteomic experiments.

 ### Summarizing